 - If we are unable to take your horse in, we will do all we can to redirect you to another NEWC (National Equine Welfare Council) member organisation who may be able to help

 If you are unsure about whether you will be able to continue caring for your horse, email us as soon as you can.
 We’ll give you tailored information based on your circumstances.
 The earlier you contact us the more likely we are going to be able to help you find a home for your horse.

 If you need advice regarding an abandoned horse, follow the information on abandoned and fly grazing horses.

 If you need to return a Blue Cross horse or pony you have previously adopted, then please contact your Horse Welfare Coordinator or email the team.

 I’m worried my pet will outlive me

 Many people worry about what will happen if their pets outlive them.
-If you feel there’s no one you can ask to take on your companion, our Pets Into Care Scheme might be for you.
+If you feel there’s no one you can ask to take on your companion, our Pet Peace of Mind service might be for you.

 I am feeling really sad about giving up my pet